In March of 2021, employees of the following Executive Branch departments/offices will submit their time and their leave requests in HIP:

 The new features will be available when you’re accessing HIP via http://execsso.hip.hawaii.gov/using your State of Hawaii Office 365 hawaii.gov email address and password.
 For those employees without regular access to computers, time sheets and leave requests will be handled by designated timekeepers and leave-keepers on behalf of employees.

 HIP houses HR information for State of Hawaii employees such as their pay rate, their employee type (e.g., casual worker, salaried worker), their part-time/full-time status, their full-time equivalent status (FTE), their standard working hours per week, who they report to, and which collective bargaining unit they are members of.
 All of that HR data drives HIP’s logic to generate “payable time” for State employees, and accrue paid leave according to collective bargaining unit rules.
 The State requires employees to submit their time and leave records by the end of each pay period to ensure that employees are paid accurately and timely.
-A 2020 Calendar and 2021 Calendar are available which show when timesheets open and close for employees, and when supervisors must approve in order for the time to be paid timely.
+A 2021 Calendar are available which show when timesheets open and close for employees, and when supervisors must approve in order for the time to be paid timely.

 As a Timekeeper, you’ll be responsible for reviewing and resolving all system-generated timesheet “Exceptions”.
 See detailed instructions on Timesheet Exception Management.
 The Timekeeper role also includes reviewing all timesheet actions pending approval and working with the supervisors to approve those actions prior to the payroll deadline each pay period.
 Employees will contact you with their questions about timesheets and pay statements.
 A list of all available Time Reporting Codes (TRCs) is available for reference.